swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 title: Debugging Memory Leaks and Usage
 ---

+# Overview

 Debugging memory leaks and usage helps you identify and resolve issues related to memory management in an application.
 Memory leaks occur when memory is allocated but not properly deallocated, leading to a gradual increase in memory usage over time.
 This can severely impact an application's performance and stability.

 It’s important to note, however, that a gradual increase in memory usage over time doesn’t always indicate a leak.
 Instead, it may be the memory profile of the application.
 For example, when an application’s cache gradually fills over time it shows the same gradual increase in memory.
 Accordingly, configuring the cache so it doesn’t expand beyond a designated limit will cause the memory usage to plateau.
 Additionally, allocator libraries don't always immediately return memory feedback to the system due to performance or other reasons.
 But it will stabilize over time.

+## Tools and techniques

 Debugging memory leaks in Swift on macOS and Linux environments can be done using different tools and techniques, each with distinct strengths and usability.

-**Basic troubleshooting steps include:**
+### Basic troubleshooting includes:

+* Using profiling tools.
+* Reviewing code and identifying potential leaks.
+* Enabling debug memory allocation features.

-1. Using profiling tools, provided by the respective operating systems and development environments, to identify and analyze memory usage.
+**1. Using profiling tools** provided by the respective operating systems and development environments to identify and analyze memory usage.

-**For macOS**, [Memory Graph Debugger](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Inspect-the-debug-memory-graph) and this [Detect and diagnose memory issues](https://developer.apple.com/videos/play/wwdc2021/10180/) video are helpful.
+*For macOS*: [Memory Graph Debugger](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Inspect-the-debug-memory-graph) and this [Detect and diagnose memory issues](https://developer.apple.com/videos/play/wwdc2021/10180/) video are helpful.
 You can also use the [Xcode Instruments](https://help.apple.com/instruments/mac/10.0/#/dev022f987b) tool for various profiling instruments including the [Allocations instrument](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Profile-your-app-using-the-Allocations-instrument) to track memory allocation and deallocation in your Swift code.

-**For Linux**, you can use tools like [Valgrind](https://valgrind.org/) or [Heaptrack](https://github.com/KDE/heaptrack) to profile your application as shown in the examples below.
+*For Linux*: You can use tools like [Valgrind](https://valgrind.org/) or [Heaptrack](https://github.com/KDE/heaptrack) to profile your application as shown in the examples below.
 Although these tools are primarily used for C/C++ code, they can also work with Swift.

-2. Reviewing code and identifying potential leaks to examine your code for any potential areas where memory leaks may occur.
+**2. Reviewing code and identifying potential leaks** to examine your code for any potential areas where memory leaks may occur.
 Common sources of leaks include retained references or unbalanced retain-release cycles, which rarely apply to Swift since it performs [automatic reference counting (ARC)](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/).

-**Note:** Memory leaks can occur in Swift if there are substantial reference cycles between objects that involve closures or if objects hold references to external resources that are not released properly.
+> Note: Memory leaks can occur in Swift if there are substantial reference cycles between objects that involve closures or if objects hold references to external resources that are not released properly.
 However, the likelihood of such issues is significantly reduced through the automatic memory management's ability to add and remove references, making sources of leaks like retained references and unbalanced retain-release cycles less common in Swift code.

-3. Enabling debug memory allocation features allows you to get additional information about objects and their memory allocations.
+**3. Enabling debug memory allocation features** allows you to get additional information about objects and their memory allocations.

-**On macOS**, you can enable Zombie Objects using Xcode or use [MallocStackLogging](https://developer.apple.com/videos/play/wwdc2022/10106/) to detect over-released or accessed deallocated objects.
+*On macOS*: You can enable Zombie Objects using Xcode or use [MallocStackLogging](https://developer.apple.com/videos/play/wwdc2022/10106/) to detect over-released or accessed deallocated objects.

 To enable Zombie Objects:
 1. Open your Xcode project.